-When a student is absent from class and the absence is excused, he will be allowed equal time to the number of days absent to make up work.
+When a student is absent from class, (s)he will be allowed equal time to the number of days absent to make up work.
 The student should check with each of his teachers to determine when the work will be due.
-If the absence is unexcused, the student may receive a "0" for all work missed.